Last Updated on by

 The Everspring UTSE03A Z-Wave Door Bell Set uses 3 AA alkaline batteries for the speaker, while the push button needs 2 AA alkaline batteries.
 If there is a need to replace the batteries, the LED will flash every 30 seconds.

 It will also flash when somebody rings the bell.
 The doorbell can be associated with up to five nodes.
-It sells for GBP49.99, or around $67.03.
+You can check the pricing here!